fermyon/spin/docs/content/sips/016-inbound-websockets.md

     - These interfaced are deliberately designed to avoid the need for long-lived component instances
     - Eventually, we may want to propose this as a WASI standard, but to begin with we'll consider it experimental and Spin-specific
 - Add host trigger and component support to Spin for said interfaces, using e.g. `hyper` and `tokio-tungstenite`
+- Document consistency guarantees in Spin's SQLite support so developers can rely on them for application state management

 ### WIT Interfaces and World